Biden's next 2 years: changes afoot whatever midterms bring

 Regardless of the outcome, the votes will help reshape the balance of Biden’s term after an ambitious first two years and will reorder his White House priorities.

-The president, who was making get-out-the-vote calls to radio outlets targeted at the Black community, planned to spend election night at the White House watching returns with advisers.
+The president, who spent the day making get-out-the-vote calls to radio outlets targeted to Black voters and thanking Democratic campaign staffers, was to spending election night at the White House watching returns with advisers.
 White House press secretary Karine Jean-Pierre said Biden would address the nation on Wednesday about the results, which are sure to be incomplete at that point.

 The president last week appealed for Americans to be “patient” as votes are counted and to avoid engaging in conspiracy theories, a message he was likely to repeat Wednesday about pending returns.